erjank/teaching/motivation.md

 challenge is therefore not to demotivate them.
 Unfortunately, we can do this by accident much more easily than you might think.

-A most powerful demotivators are *indifference* and *unfairness*.
+The three most powerful demotivators are *unpredictability*, *indifference*, and *unfairness*.
+FIXME: add material about unpredictability.

 If learners believe that the instructor or the educational system doesn't care about them or the lesson, they won't care either.
 And if people believe the class is unfair, they will also be demotivated, even if it is unfair in their favor (because consciously or unconsciously they will worry that they will some day find themselves in the group on the losing end).
 Finally, a "holier-than-thou" or contemptuous attitude from an instructor is a quick way to alienate a classroom and cause learners to tune out.
+FIXME: add citations here

 Here are some quick ways to demotivate your learners: